-Capital assets, which include property, plant, construction in progress, and equipment, are reported in the applicable governmental column in the government-wide financial statements.
-Capital assets are defined by the District as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of two years.
+Capital assets, which include property, plant, construction in progress, and equipment, are reported in the applicable column in the government-wide financial statements.
+Capital assets are defined by the District as assets with a significant value, more than \$25,000 for land, buildings and building improvements and \$5,000 for all other assets, and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated acquisition value at the date of donation.
 Capital assets purchased with grant funds comply with the specific requirements listed with each grant authorization.